Fire (wuxing): Attributes

-The organs associated with the Fire element are the Heart (yin) and small intestine (yang), tongue and a body's pulse.
+The organs associated with the Fire element are the Triple Heater, Heart and by extension the cardiovascular system (yin), small intestine (yang), tongue and a body's pulse.
+It is associated with the Spirit of the Shen (神).

 Astrology

 The element plays an important role in Chinese astrology and feng shui.
 Fire is included in the 10 heavenly stems (the five elements in their yin and yang forms), which combine with the 12 Earthly Branches (or Chinese signs of the zodiac), to form the 60 year cycle.

 Yang Fire years end in 6 (e.g. 1976).

 (Yang years end in an even number.)

 Yin Fire years end in 7 (e.g. 1977).

 (Yin years end in an odd number.)

 Fire governs the Chinese zodiac signs Snake and Horse.

 Flying Star Feng Shui uses number 9 to represent Fire.
+The current 20-year cycle from 2024-2044 (Period 9) is governed by star 9 fire.

 The South corner releases energy of Fire as I Ching and Feng Shui states.
 It is generally referred as energy of destroying and rebuilding.

-It also directly relates to a lucky lovelife.
+Fire/red traditionally symbolizes happiness, relating to a lucky love life, which is why Chinese brides traditionally wear red.

 Cycles of Wu Xing

 In the regenerative cycle of Wu Xing, wood engenders Fire as "fire is generated by rubbing together two pieces of wood" and it must be fueled by burning wood; Fire begets earth as "fire reduces everything to ashes, which become a part of the earth again".

-In the conquest cycle, water overcomes Fire as "nothing will put out a fire as quickly as water"; Fire overcomes metal as it "can only be melted and forged" by flame or heat.
+In the restraining or in excess also called the conquest cycle, the Wisdom of water helps to cool the Heart fire so as to not burn out by overreacting in daily life as "nothing will rationalize desire as water's wisdom."; Fire regulates metal's tendency to be cut off and aloof from people and life, when fire is in excess it overcomes metal's ability to have form and structure by affecting its self-righteousness.
+Thus, metal's ability to stay straight and true becomes compromised.